Rules

 Skill Checks

-Most Characters are skilled, competent folks who are perfectly capable of carrying out the ordinary duties of their role.
-Sometimes, however, they are faced with a situation or challenge beyond the usual scope of their role and the GM calls for a skill check.
+Most Characters are skilled, competent individuals capable of performing the ordinary duties of their role.
+However, sometimes they encounter a challenge beyond the usual scope of their abilities, and the GM calls for a skill check.

 To make a skill check, roll 2d6 and add the most relevant skill level and attribute modifier (denoted as {Attribute Modifier}/{Skill}, like STR/Exert or INT/Magic).
-If the total is equal or higher than 10, the check is a success.
-On a failure, the Character either can’t accomplish the feat at all, bad luck cheats them, or they achieve it at the cost of some further complication.
-The GM determines the specific consequence of a failure.
+If the total is equal to or higher than 10, the check succeeds.
+On a failure, the Character either cannot accomplish the feat, bad luck intervenes, or they succeed with additional complications.
+The GM decides the consequence of failure.

-The GM is always the one who calls for a skill check, and they do so at their discretion.
-The player simply describes what their Character is attempting to do, and the GM will tell them what skill and attribute combination to roll.
+The GM always calls for a skill check at their discretion.
+The player describes what their Character is attempting, and the GM specifies which skill and attribute combination to roll.

 Group Checks

-This represents forcing open a heavy door together, everyone trying to stealth past a guard, or collectively climbing a cliff face.
+This method applies to tasks like forcing open a heavy door together, stealthing past a guard, or collectively climbing a cliff face.

 Opposed Skill Checks

-When skills oppose each other, the side attempting to change the situation rolls a skill check and tries to get a result of 8 plus the other side’s modifier.
+When skills oppose each other, the side attempting to change the situation rolls a skill check and aims for a result of 8 plus the opposing side’s modifier.
 For example, a Character trying to sneak past a guard might roll 2d6 plus their DEX/Sneak against 8 + the guard’s WIS/Notice.
-We write this compactly as DEX/Sneak vs WIS/Notice.
+This is written compactly as DEX/Sneak vs WIS/Notice.

 Keeping Track of Time

 A Turn is a time measurement used to determine how often certain abilities or actions can be taken.
-Some powers can be triggered only so many times per Turn, while some special abilities only work once per Turn.
+Some powers can only be triggered a certain number of times per Turn, while some special abilities function once per Turn.

-A Turn is one particular fight, event, activity, or effort that doesn’t take more than ten or fifteen minutes.
+A Turn represents a fight, event, activity, or effort that doesn’t last more than ten or fifteen minutes.
 A fight takes a Turn.
 A chase takes a Turn.
 A tense backroom negotiation takes a Turn.
-So long as the party is doing the same general activity in the same general location, it’s probably one Turn.
+As long as the party remains focused on the same activity in the same location, it likely counts as one Turn.

-Combat is made up of Rounds, each one lasting approximately ten seconds.
-A single combat may involve multiple Rounds of action, but always takes a Turn.
+Combat consists of Rounds, with each round lasting about ten seconds.
+A single combat encounter may involve multiple Rounds, but it always consumes a Turn.
 A round begins with the actions of the side that wins initiative and ends after the actions of the side with the lowest initiative.

-Between adventures or in safe places, time passes naturally, usually counted in either hours, days, or weeks as appropriate.
+Between adventures or in safe places, time passes naturally, usually measured in hours, days, or weeks as needed.

 Injury, Healing, and System Strain

-Injury is almost inevitable in an adventurer’s career.
-Some forms of it are longer-lasting than others.
+Injury is almost inevitable in an adventurer’s career, with some forms lasting longer than others.

-When a Character is reduced to zero HP from taking damage, they are Mortally Injured.
-They will die at the end of the sixth Round after their incapacitation unless stabilized by an ally or some special ability.
-A Mortally Injured character is helpless, takes no actions, and does nothing useful.
+When a Character reaches zero HP due to damage, they suffer a Mortal Injury.
+They will die at the end of the sixth Round after their incapacitation unless an ally or special ability stabilizes them.
+A Mortally Injured character remains helpless, taking no actions or contributing in any meaningful way.

-Stabilizing an ally is a Main Action that requires a DEX/Heal or INT/Heal skill check with a penalty equal to the Rounds since the target fell and a healer’s kit.
-Only one ally can try to stabilize a victim per round, though others can attempt to aid their check (via a group check).
-Attempts may be retried each round for as long as hope lasts.
+Stabilizing an ally requires a Main Action and involves a DEX/Heal or INT/Heal skill check.
+This check carries a penalty equal to the number of Rounds since the target fell.
+A healer’s kit is also required.
+Only one ally can attempt to stabilize a victim per round, though others may assist (via a group check).
+Attempts can be retried each round as long as hope remains.

-Once stabilized, the victim remains incapacitated for one Turn before recovering with 1 HP and the Frail condition.
+Once stabilized, the victim stays incapacitated for one Turn before recovering with 1 HP and gaining the Frail condition.

-NPCs who aren’t important enough to merit a name die instantly when reduced to zero HP.
+NPCs without a name or particular importance die instantly when reduced to zero HP.

 Frail

-Creatures who reach 0 HP and then recover are Frail.
+Creatures who reach 0 HP and recover become Frail.

-A Frail character acts normally, but if reduced to 0 HP again, they die instantly.
-Frail characters do not recover HP through Natural Healing.
+A Frail character can act normally, but if reduced to 0 HP again, they die instantly.
+Frail characters cannot recover HP through Natural Healing.

-Frailty is removed with a continuous week of Comfortable Sleep and medical attention by someone with a healer’s kit and at least Heal-0.
-In addition, someone with at least Heal-1 can make one attempt to remove Frailty with a healer’s kit, an hour of labor, and a successful DEX/Heal or INT/Heal check.
+Frailty is removed after a continuous week of Comfortable Sleep and medical attention from someone with a healer’s kit and at least Heal-0.
+Additionally, someone with at least Heal:1 can attempt to remove Frailty with a healer’s kit, an hour of labor, and a successful DEX/Heal or INT/Heal check.

-Frail characters without this level of medical care must make a Physical save after a week; on a failure they die 1d6 days later, while success means they lose their Frailty after another month’s Comfortable Sleep.
+Frail characters without this level of medical care must make a Physical save after a week; failure results in death 1d6 days later, while success means Frailty is removed after another month of Comfortable Sleep.

 Natural Healing

-A wounded creature recovers HP by getting Comfortable Sleep and adequate food.
-Provided they are warm, fed, and comfortable, they regain HP each morning equal to their experience level, or equal to their HD if they are NPCs.
+A wounded creature recovers HP through Comfortable Sleep and adequate food.
+As long as they remain warm, well-fed, and comfortable, they regain HP each morning equal to their experience level, or their HD if they are NPCs.

-Frail creatures do not recover HP through natural healing.
+Frail creatures cannot recover HP through natural healing.

 First Aid

-Healers can patch up victims in a hurry at a cost to their physical resilience.
-By spending one minute patching up an ally with a healer’s kit, heal 1d6+Heal points of damage.
-Each such application adds one System Strain to the target.
-First aid restores HP to a Frail target, but it cannot remove their Frailty.
+Healers can quickly patch up victims at a cost to their physical resilience.
+By spending one minute treating an ally with a healer’s kit, heal 1d6 + Heal points of damage.
+Each application of first aid adds one System Strain to the target.
+First aid can restore HP to a Frail target, but it does not remove Frailty.

-One Turn is enough time for a healer to apply as much first aid as is wanted to their party.
+One Turn provides enough time for a healer to apply as much first aid as needed to the party.

 System Strain

-Magical forms of healing (like Healing Touch), use of powerful augmenting magic (like Haste), and First Aid can take a toll on a user’s physiology.
-Their System Strain total reflects the total amount of stress their body has undergone.
+Magical healing (like Healing Touch), the use of powerful augmenting magic (like Haste), and First Aid put stress on a character’s body, tracked by their System Strain total.

-A healthy character starts at zero System Strain and has their Constitution as their maximum.
+A healthy character starts at zero System Strain, with their Constitution serving as their maximum limit.

-Magical healing and certain spells and abilities (like Speed) will add to a subject’s System Strain.
-If this addition would put them over their maximum they cannot activate the spell, benefit from healing, or otherwise gain any use from the ability.
-If they are forced over the maximum by some unavoidable effect, they are instead knocked unconscious for an hour.
+Magical healing, certain spells, and abilities (like Speed) add to a subject’s System Strain.
+If this addition would exceed their maximum, they cannot activate the spell, receive healing, or benefit from the ability.
+If forced beyond their maximum by an unavoidable effect, they fall unconscious for an hour.

 Characters lose one point of accumulated System Strain after Comfortable Sleep.